 If you’re not an event planner, the responsibility of organising the office party can be daunting.

 Sorting the office party is usually the last thing on people’s minds and is often left to the last minute.
-We’ve decided to help as we come up to the party season, to ensure your Christmas party is a success….
+We’ve pulled together a few hints and tips to help ensure your Christmas party is a success….

 This is possibly the most important one – when can your staff actually attend the party?
-The easiest way to sort this out is to send a Doodle Poll or similar to find a shortlist of ideal dates.
+The easiest way to sort this is via Doodle Poll or similar to find a shortlist of dates.
 If you want to ensure the best venue and party, leave some flexibility.
 Get a “top 3 dates” together and take these to your venues so you can match their availability.

 Is there a corporate budget?
 If so how much as this will dictate what type of party you have.

-If you’re going to hire a venue for a private party you’re looking venue hire costs, food and drink rates per person, and entertainment, AV, and lighting costs.
+If you’re going to hire a venue for a private party you’re looking venue hire costs, food and drink rates, entertainment, AV, and lighting costs.
 This can quickly add up to several thousand pounds.
-Shared parties or tables in restaurants can be much more cost efficient.
-A shared party night at a venue that hosts Christmas Parties give the feel of an exclusive party at a venue without the hefty price tag or a table in a restaurant is casual and cost effective, especially for those without an internal budget (or a small one!).
+Shared parties or tables in restaurants can be more cost efficient.
+A shared party at a venue gives the feel of an exclusive party without the hefty price tag.
+Alternatively a table in a restaurant is casual and cost effective, especially for those without an internal budget.

 Once you’ve established your budget you need to figure out what type of party you’re going to have:

-- Packaged Party: Many venues will have Christmas Party packages for exclusive hire.
+Many venues will have Christmas Party packages.
 This means you get an exclusive party at a nice venue, but it’s less hassle, easier to organise and usually more cost effective than organising a bespoke party.

-Here at the Town Hall we take bookings for the following year from December and January, so this season we’d nearly sold out of Exclusive Party dates by March and our Shared Party sold out in August!
+Here at Oxford Town Hall we take bookings for the following year from December and January, so by the time the festive season comes around we’re often sold out!

-It may seem annoying to think about next Christmas just after you’ve celebrated this one, but start sourcing venues and getting ideas in January.
-That way you’ll have the pick of the best dates and venues, and things will be less stressful in the lead up to the Party Season.
+It may seem annoying to think about next Christmas just after you’ve celebrated this one, but start sourcing venues and getting ideas early.
+That way you’ll have the pick of the best dates and venues, and things will be less stressful.

-Theming your own party takes a lot of work and can be costly.
-If you have the time and budget it can be very fun and the results can often be rewarding.
-For those with less time, look for a venue that does this for you, or for a venue that can offer packages that will include this.
-If you’re determined to do this yourself then set a budget in advance so the cost doesn’t mount!
+Theming your party takes a lot of work and can be costly, but if you have the time and budget it can be very fun and rewarding.
+For those with less time, look for a venue that does this for you, or one that offers packages that include this.
+If you’re determined to do this yourself then set a budget in advance!

-Drinks packages can seem expensive but are great value if you’re going to be ordering a lot of drinks then a package can be more cost effective.
+Drinks packages can seem expensive, but if you’re going to be ordering a lot of drinks then a package can be more cost effective.
 They’re also great ways of getting people in the party mood, or a way to thank your staff for their hard work over the last year.

-The entertainment is a really important part of any party as it provides the atmosphere for the entire evening, but is often overlooked.
-If you’re going to create your own playlist, then that’s okay but make sure you can create one that will suit the atmosphere and have someone on standby to change songs to suit the mood of the room!
+The entertainment is a really important part of any party as it provides the atmosphere for the entire evening.
+If you’re going to create your own playlist, that’s okay but make sure you can create one that will suit the atmosphere, and have someone on standby to change songs to suit the mood of the room!
 Live bands and entertainment (artists, magicians, and bands) are a great option but make sure you’ve budgeted accordingly.
 Many shared parties will provide this and are therefore great ways of getting a really great party at less cost and effort.

 Sometimes the smallest of touches can make a big difference: